Lukas1991/Getting_and_Cleaning_Data/CodeBook.md

 3. Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set:

-   There are 6 citivity names：
+   There are 6 activity names：

    walking